 The Many Benefits of Fender Flares

 Fender flares are accessories available for most 4×4 vehicles and SUVs.
-They mounts to the exterior of your wheel wells and expands the width of your fenders, which is why they are also known as “wheel arch extensions”.
+They mount to the exterior of your wheel wells to expand the width of your fenders.
+This is why they are also known as “wheel arch extensions”.
 They are an aesthetically appealing add-on, but may also be a legal requirement if your vehicle has larger than standard tires protruding beyond the arch of the fender.

 Why Use Fender Flares?

 A dedicated off-road adventurer understands the benefits of fender flares.
-But, if you’ve never ventured beyond the pavement, you need to understand exactly why they we need them.
+But, if you’ve never ventured beyond the pavement, you need to understand exactly why they are needed.

-There may also be legal implications to not having fender flares installed in our vehicle.
+There may also be legal implications to not having fender flares installed on our vehicle.
 For instance, a rock could get stuck in your tire tread when driving on a dirt road.
 It could end up cracking the vehicle’s windscreen behind you when it flies out.
+Or it could injure someone on or near the roadside.
 Although fender flares will cost you some extra money, they could end up saving you a lot in fines and other liabilities.
 It is illegal in most places to have tires sticking out wider than the body of the vehicle.